The "Many Worlds" interpretation (MWI) of quantum mechanics was developed

 exclusive, they spin off their own separate, adjacent universes, therein to

-fully manifest themselves.
-There are untold new universes spinning off every
+So in consequence, there are untold new universes spinning off every

 instant, in every conceivable direction, in response to every single